Nickel futures rise on spot demand

-On the Multi Commodity Exchange, nickel contracts for June delivery gained Rs 1.90, or 0.2 per cent, to Rs 954 per kg in a business turnover of 1,843 lots.
+On the Multi Commodity Exchange, nickel contracts for June delivery gained Re 1, or 0.1 per cent, to Rs 964.40 per kg in a business turnover of 1,897 lots.

-On the Multi Commodity Exchange, nickel contracts for June delivery gained Rs 1.90, or 0.2 per cent, to Rs 954 per kg in a business turnover of 1,843 lots.
+On the Multi Commodity Exchange, nickel contracts for June delivery gained Re 1, or 0.1 per cent, to Rs 964.40 per kg in a business turnover of 1,897 lots.

-Similarly, the metal for July delivery traded higher by Rs 3.20, or 0.34 per cent, at Rs 958 per kg in a business turnover of 148 lots.
+However, the metal for July delivery traded lower by 40 paise, or 0.04 per cent, at Rs 965 per kg in a business turnover of 176 lots.

 Rising demand in spot market from alloy makers mainly supported the price rise in nickel futures, analysts said.